igillespie/TB66MotorController/README.md

 # Welcome

 Simple c++ and header file written for use in Arduino projects to control motors using the TB6612 motor driver.
-Code inspired from the SparkFun example.
+Code originally came from the SparkFun example.